Tybee Island, GA: Is Your Property Tax Assessment Too High? (2026)

 Tybee Island is Chatham County's beach community, where the median home value of about $611,000 is more than double the county average -- and tax bills typically top $4,700.
 Vacation-rental demand and seasonal pricing can push assessments well beyond what year-round residential comparables support, making appeals especially worthwhile here.

-How Much Can You Save in Tybee Island?
+How much can you save in Tybee Island?

 Based on a combined tax rate of 3.371%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Tybee Island home ($611,200 down by $61,120) would save approximately $824 per year - or $2,472 over three years with the 299c freeze.
+A 10% reduction on the median Tybee Island home ($611,200 down by $61,120) would save approximately $824 per year, or $2,472 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Tybee Island is $4,790, based on Census ACS 2024 data.
+The median annual property tax bill in Tybee Island is $4,790.
 Using Chatham County's millage rate of 3.371%, the computed tax on the median home ($611,200) is approximately $8,241.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Tybee Island property tax?